cooperative-computing-lab/cctools/docs/chirp/index.md

   username.
 Naturally, /tmp will only be available to clients on the same machine.
 However, if a shared filesystem directory is available, give that to the chirp server via the -c option.
 Then, any authorized client of the filesystem can authenticate to the server.
-For example, at Notre Dame, we use **-c /afs/nd.edu/user37/ccl/software/rendezvous** to authenticate via our AFS distributed file system.
+  For example, at Notre Dame, we use
+  `-c /afs/group/ccl/software/rendezvous` to authenticate via our AFS distributed file system.

 - **Hostname:** The server will rely on a reverse DNS lookup to establish the